VItoGiordano94/UNIPI-anlysis/FPO Package/README.md

 # FreePatentsOnline
-FreePatentsOnline is a multilingual online encyclopaedia created and maintained as an open collaboration project by a community of volunteer editors.
+The FreePatentsOnline (FPO) package is a set of fuctnions to extract information from FreePatentsOnline (FPO) Sources with R automatically.
+FPO is complete Patent Searching Database and Patent Data Analytics Services.
 This file README contains all the information about the functions in FreePatentsOnline Package.
 I explain you all functuions of FreePatentsOnline Package in the following sections.
 In each section I show you a single function with explaination about:
 - input: the input class and the means of input;
 - output: the output class and the means of output;
 - function: the explaination